atlanmod/ATL_MR/README.md

 ###Record file

 The record file contains input model elements URIs as plain string, one per line.
 This file will be split by hadoop in input splits.
 Each map worker is assigned a chunk.
+Usage below:

-usage: java -jar <this-file.jar> -s <source.ecore> -i <input.xmi> [-o<records.rec>]
+**java -jar <this-file.jar> -s <source.ecore> -i <input.xmi> [-o<records.rec>]**

   Argument                            |  Meaning
  -------------------------------------|:-----------------------------------